What Happens when a defendant dies during a lawsuit?

 How Long Do You Have To Substitute Service if the Defendant Dies?

 A motion to substitute service must be made within 90 days after noting the death.
-Otherwise, the action must be dismissed to the deceased party.
-It’s crucial to move immediately to preserve the case if the defendant passes away.
+Otherwise, the action must be dismissed against the deceased party.
+For seeking compensation it’s crucial to move immediately to preserve the case if the defendant passes away.
 If there’s no timely substitution request, the other party may ask the court for a dismissal of the claims against them.

 Even if there isn’t a personal representative named yet, don’t wait to requestion the substitution⁶.
 Successors are not always immediately known, or family members may not want to assume the role in the litigation.
 Even so, the state of the decedent’s estate doesn’t impact the requirement to make a timely request to substitute the defendant in the event of death.